SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

                 )
               )
         )
+        OR "sustainable lifestyle$" OR "sustainable life style$" OR "green lifestyle$" OR "eco lifestyle$" OR "environmental lifestyle$"
         OR "ecobuilding$"OR "eco-building$"
         OR "ecotourism" OR "eco-tourism"
         OR ("responsib*" NEAR/3 ("tourist$" OR "tourism" OR "consumer$" OR "consumption"))